tkdgur658/UNet_Attention/README.md

 The repository contains the following files:

 - `model.py`: Python script file, containing the PyTorch implementation of the Attention UNet.
-- `README.md`: Markdown file explaining the project and providing instructions.
+- `README.md`: Markdown file explaining the model source code.